fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 ((3 * LVL) + MAX(0, 2 * (DEX - 12))) * 2.5
 ```

-If you're familiar with assembly language, you may know that a fast way to implement "multiply by 2.5" is "multiply by 2, divide by 2, and take the sum" because you can implement x2 with a left-shift and /2 with a right-shift.
+If you're familiar with assembly language, you may know that a fast way to implement "multiply by 2.5" is "multiply by 2, divide by 2, and take the sum" because you can implement $\times 2$ with a left-shift and $\div 2$ with a right-shift.
 So let's take the example of a level 32 Ninja with 18 DEX.

 ```
 (3 * 32) + (2 * (18-12) = 96 + 12 = 108
 ```

-Convert to binary; 108 base ten = 64 + 32 + 8 + 4 = 01101100 base two.
+Convert to binary; $108_{10} = 64 + 32 + 8 + 4 = 01101100_{2}$.
 If we do the arithmetic gymnastics I described above and drop anything that overflows an 8-bit integer, we get

 ```
 108_10 = 01101100_2